-The whole new era of work from home and freelancing has let the creative people stretch their wings and take their talent to new heights.
+The whole new era of work from home and freelancing has let creative people stretch their wings and take their talent to new heights.
 Especially, the tremendous growth in social media and multimedia has opened up a lot of job opportunities.
 One such, booming career seen these days is freelancing video editor and we must say it’s no play but a serious business.
-It requires talent, knowledge and a magical stroke that gets you to the heights you aim for.
+It requires talent, knowledge, and a magical stroke that gets you to the heights you aim for.

 Video editing is not just about shooting a video, it requires a perfect blend of knowledge and creativity to create a masterpiece.
 Quitting your full-time job and taking up freelance video editing though has a lot of risks, also has a lot of benefits, only if it is done in the right way.

 Though it is pretty understandable who is a video editor, wondering what it means to be freelancing in such a profession?
 Let’s see!

 So, what does it mean to be a freelance video editor?

 Being a video editor first and foremost means, you edit the footage and upload it on any video-sharing social media platform and get your creativity noticed by a vast audience.
 The content should be beguiling enough to attract all the active audience.